Willington Quay

 Willington Quay is an area in the borough of North Tyneside in Tyne and Wear in northern England.
 It is on the north bank of the River Tyne, facing Jarrow, and between Wallsend and North Shields.
 It is served by the Howdon Metro station in Howdon.
 The area from 2006 onwards has been an area of new housing built on brownfield sites.
 The house building continues into 2013 and is changing the social and economic balance in the area.
 The area has also had a make over of the bowling green off Howdon Lane and further warehousing next to the bowling green has been demolished to make way for further new housing.
-The changes made recently at Willington Quay are now making it an attractive place to live within North Tyneside.

 Local government

-The area, originally in the parish of Wallsend, became an urban sanitary district in the late 19th century.
+The area, originally in the parish of Wallsend, on 30 September 1894 Willington Quay became a separate civil parish, being formed from the part of Wallsend parish in Willington Quay Urban District.
 The Local Government Act 1894 brought together the Howdon and Willington Quay USDs as an urban district of Northumberland.
+On 9 November 1910 the parish was abolished and merged with Wallsend.
 In 1910, the urban district became part of the borough of Wallsend.
+In 1901 the parish had a population of 7941.